CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20/assets/crazy-ae2-addons/crazyae2addons/ae2guide/crazyguide/nbt_export_bus.md

 item_ids:
   - crazyae2addons:nbt_export_bus
 ---
-# NBT Storage Bus
+# NBT Export Bus

-The NBT Storage Bus is an advanced version of the AE2 storage bus that lets you filter and control access to storage **based on NBT data**.
+The NBT Export Bus is an advanced version of the AE2 export bus that lets you filter and control access to storage **based on NBT data**.

 ---